-The first phase of our project has been funded by a substantial grant from the Norwegian Research Council, under the Program for publicly initiated clinical cancer studies.
-The scond phase is funded by their BIOTEK 2021 programme.
-We are applying for more funds towards our more ambitious long-term goals.
+The first phase of our project titled "Personalized cancer medicine" has been funded by a substantial grant from the Norwegian Research Council, under the Program for publicly initiated clinical cancer studies.
+The scond phase, titled "A national research and innovation platform for personalized cancer medicine", is funded by their BIOTEK 2021 programme.
+We are applying for additional funds towards our more ambitious long-term goals.

 After the presentation at Cancer Crosslinks in January, our national strategy for genomics-based cancer medicine gets international attention.